franmurerwa-ui/phase-One-Capstone-Project/README.md

 # Capstone Project

-A small static web app for browsing movies and saving favorites.
+A small static web app for browsing books and saving favorites.
 Built with HTML, CSS, and vanilla JavaScript.

 ## Features
 - Browse movies via the app UI